jkooy/Table_to_text_web/README.md

 to model the semantic relevance between the generated description and the table.

 ## Installation
 We strongly recommended using GPUs to train the model.
-It takes about 36 hours to finish training on a GTX1080Ti GPU.
+It takes about 64 hours to finish training on a GTX1080Ti GPU and get a decent result.

 The implementation is based on Tensorflow 1.1.4.
-You can find the installation instructions [here](https://www.tensorflow.org/versions/r1.1/install/).